 Electronic Benefit Transfer (EBT) is the method North Carolina uses to issue Food & Nutrition Services benefits.
 The FNS benefits are placed in an EBT or E-Funds account each month.
 FNS recipient households use a plastic magnetic stripe card, much like a credit or debit card, to buy food at USDA authorized grocery stores.
 Once an FNS application is processed, the head of household is sent an EBT card.

 Recipients who are handicapped or physically unable to shop for themselves can name someone they trust as an authorized representative.
 The representative will get an EBT card that has full access to the recipient's account and be able to shop for them.
-Anyone needing such a representative should contact our Customer Connection Call Center at 704-336-3000.
-You can also e-mail us with your request for a representative.
+To name such a representative, contact our Customer Connection Call Center at 704-336-3000.

 The WIC Program is a special supplemental nutrition program for Women, Infants, and Children (WIC).
 The program serves to safeguard the health of low-income women, infants, & children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.